Why We Are Currently Obsessed With These Black Girl Makeup Ideas

 Sculpted Nude Drama

-Use a deep matte brown to carve out your crease first.
-This will give the subtle nude shimmer on your lid something to stand out against.
+Use deep matte brown to carve out your crease, creating contrast for the nude shimmer on your lid to pop against.

 @logannicolemua